The 55 Best Classic Romance Movies of All Time

 Rotten Tomatoes Score: 65%

-Raise your hand if you’ve ever made a pact to reunite with someone on top of the Empire State Building in six months?
-Cary Grant’s character and Deborah Kerr’s character meet aboard the SS Constitution en route from Europe to New York, where they fall in love and make a plan to meet atop the Empire State Building, after which they’ll presumably ride off into the sunset.
+Raise your hand if you’ve ever made a pact to reunite with someone on top of the Empire State Building in six months.
+Cary Grant’s character and Deborah Kerr’s character meet aboard the SS Constitution en route from Europe to New York, where they fall in love and plan to meet atop the Empire State Building, after which they’ll presumably ride off into the sunset.
 Spoiler: That’s not what winds up happening.
 But man, this is a love story for the ages.

 'Funny Face' (1957)